Silver Mountain station: History

-In 1910 the station became home to its most colourful and interesting resident.
-Dorothea Mitchell, affectionately known as the “Lady Lumberjack,” arrived at Silver Mountain just as the silver mines were closing.
+In 1910 the station became home to Dorothea Mitchell.
+Affectionately known as the “Lady Lumberjack,” she arrived at Silver Mountain just as the silver mines were closing.
 She convinced Canadian Northern to allow her to stay on as manager and postmistress at the station.
 When the general store she ran out the station proved less than profitable, Dorothea purchased a sawmill and waded into the lumber business.
-Thus was born the legend of the Lady Lumberjack.

 In 1919 the bankrupt CNoR was nationalized into the Canadian National Railways (CNR) and the line became known as the CNR-North Lake Sub-Division.
 The station remained open, but business on the “PD” line continued to decline.
 In March 1938, the last rain ran on the line.
 After years of operating losses and deteriorating infrastructure, CNR decided to abandon the line and the rails were removed the following year.

 For over 25 years the station served as a private residence.
 Beginning in the early 1970s, four successive owners would alter the existing structure.
 A basement was added, along with a stone fireplace, and additions to the front, rear and second storey.
 The renovations transformed the station into a bar, and later a restaurant.